revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-32. As 1 and -1 are used to represent  ascending and descending order respectively in sort() method, then what will happen if we use -2 or 2 instead in sort().
+32. As 1 and -1 are used to represent ascending and descending order respectively in the sort() method, then what will happen if we use -2 or 2 instead in sort().

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)